tkindy/synchro/README.md

 ## Development

+### Philosophy

+I wanted to try building a web app in the "classic" web style.
+That means:

+- Server-rendered pages
+- Sending data to the server with form submissions
+- No AJAX
+- Minimal JavaScript

 ### Database

 If no `JDBC_DATABASE_URL` environment variable is specified, both the app and migrating tooling will default to a local Postgres instance with database `postgres`, user `postgres`, and password `password`.